samsungplay/Thruflux/README.md

    - Clients do **not** need to specify `--turn-server` manually unless you want to override the TURN server provided by `thruserv`.

-## Contributing 🤝

-Thruflux is community‑driven.
-Contributions, testing, and feedback help keep it fast, free, and accessible.

-May TURN never be needed!

 ## TURN / TURNS usage

 Thruflux performs manual hole‑punching first and only falls back to TURN relay when needed.